Dançando Lambada

 "Dançando Lambada" is a song by French-Brazilian group Kaoma with the Brazilian vocalist Loalwa Braz.
 It was the second single from Kaoma's debut album Worldbeat and followed the smash worldwide hit "Lambada".
-Released in October 1989, it achieved success, peaking at #4 in France, #6 in Switzerland and #11 in Ireland, but was unable to duplicate the success of the band's previous hit single.
+Released in October 1989, it achieved success, peaking at number four in France, number six in Switzerland and number 11 in Ireland, but was unable to duplicate the success of the band's previous hit single.
 A dub version of "Lambada" was available on the 12" and CD maxi.